k21971/EvilHack/doc/evilhack-changelog.md

 - Racial shopkeepers (from SporkHack, modified)
 - Changed color of mind flayers and the Wizard of Yendor
 - more changes to zombies
-- Giant as a playable race (from SporkHack, modified)
+- Giant as a playable race (from GruntHack/SliceHack, modified)
 - Boulders in inventory stack, and can be quivered/fired if able
 - more adjustments to the 'grudge patch'
 - Altar sacrificing changes (from SporkHack, modified)